Oliver Sweeney Buckland Leather Loafer, Tan

 Nothing says you mean business better than a suit, but may we suggest you think outside the matchy-matchy outfits of old, and instead invest in separates that can be worn together or repurposed alone for more casual looks?
 Load up on interesting colours and textures too, like velvet or corduroy, and pair with a crisp T-shirt and trainers rather than more stuffy shirts and ties.

-And on the subject of colour, here’s your official reminder that brights don’t need to be reserved for summer’s hottest days.
-There’s no hard and fast rule decreeing that monochrome must be worn in autumn and winter – ring the changes and mix some colours into the pieces you invest in for this new season, even if it’s just the odd T-shirt, your socks, or an accessory.
-Because if this autumn is all about a fashion revival, what better way to do it than with colour?
+Here’s your official reminder that brights don’t need to be reserved for summer’s hottest days.
+There’s no hard and fast rule decreeing that monochrome must be worn in autumn and winter – ring the changes and mix some colours into the accessories you invest in for this new season, even if it’s just the odd scarf, your socks, or a watch.

 There is no doubting that knitwear is having a menswear moment, so for the forseeable, relegate boring monotone sweaters to the back of the wardrobe and add a fashion flourish with a trophy knit.
 Intarsia and Fair Isle styles (which involve knitting with different-coloured wools) bring Icelandic fisherman vibes, while classic cable knits add texture rather than colour.
 Just be sure to handwash anything wool, or expect to hand it over to your offspring after the first wear.
 See our guide to washing your clothes here.